How to Fix User Profile Cannot Be Loaded Error?

 Editing a Registry Value

-9. Do the same for the RefCount key.
+8. Repeat the same steps for the RefCount key.

-10. After completing these steps, close the registry editor and restart your computer to check if the error is resolved.
+9. After completing these steps, close the Registry Editor and restart your computer to see if the error is resolved.

-The NTUSER.DAT file contains your individual configurations and settings; if it becomes corrupted, it could be the direct reason for login issues.
+The NTUSER.DAT file contains your individual configurations and settings; if it becomes corrupt, it could be the direct reason for login issues.
 By renaming the old file and copying a working version from another profile, you effectively reset your profile’s state, which can fix any errors preventing you from signing in.
-This process makes sure that you’re not held back by past corruptions while keeping your environment personalized.

 1. Boot into Safe Mode as instructed above.

-2. Open File Explorer and navigate to the drive where your operating system is installed.
+2. Open File Explorer and navigate to the drive where your OS is installed.

 3. Go to the Users directory.